-Robert Phillips, CEO of Social Interest Solutions, Gets Personal
+Robert Phillips, President and CEO of Social Interest Solutions, Gets Personal

 Interview conducted by MDC Consulting